 - not more than 90% of the maximum support level for withdrawals.

 Countries that allow these measures must adopt detailed rules on their implementation.

-Any action under promotion/communication measures must be additional to any ongoing promotion/communication action being applied by the PO concerned.
+Any action under promotion/communication measures shall be additional to any ongoing promotion/communication action being applied by the PO concerned.

-EU funding is available for harvest insurance managed by a PO to help safeguard members’ incomes and cover market losses caused by natural disasters, climatic events, diseases or pest infestations.
+EU funding is available for harvest insurance managed by a PO or its own members to help safeguard members’ incomes and cover market losses caused by natural disasters, climatic events, diseases or pest infestations.

 National authorities must adopt detailed rules on harvest insurance, especially to ensure it doesn't distort competition in the insurance market.